iljadedeiko/laravel-qa/README.md

-#Development of a Q&A website for software developers using Laravel and Vue.js
+<h3>Development of a Q&A website for software developers using Laravel and Vue.js</h3>